Etiene/lua.space/posts/tool/build-a-standalone-executable.md

 	luastatic main.lua[1] require.lua[2] liblua.a[3] module.a[4] -Iinclude/lua[5] [6]
 	[1]: The entry point to the Lua program
 	[2]: One or more required Lua source files
-	[3]: The Lua intepreter static library
+	[3]: The Lua interpreter static library
 	[4]: One or more static libraries for a required Lua binary module
 	[5]: The path to the directory containing lua.h
 	[6]: Additional arguments are passed to the C compiler